 - The lack of in-office presence can lead to a lack of relationship between an MSP and your internal employees, though a good MSP will work to bridge this gap.

 So, back to our initial question: Are managed services worth it?
 That is for you to decide.
 Consider the benefits and drawbacks of both IT models before making a decision about what is best for your business.
 If you want increased control of your organization, a physical presence in the office, and you are willing to pay for it, then hiring internally is the best option for you.
 However, if you are willing to give up some control of your environment to gain a deeper bench of IT talent and support that comes with a smaller price tag, and you want to work with a remote support team, then managed services is the best pick for you!

 What Does Outsourcing IT Mean for My Internal IT Team?

 A common misconception about managed services is that an MSP replaces your IT team.
 We are here to tell you this is not the case.
 Your IT team is a valuable tool that can support and boost your business; however, it’s difficult for them to do this when they are constantly bogged down by endless user queries and administrative tasks.

 An MSP does not need to replace your IT Team.
 Rather, managed services can uplift your IT team by absorbing routine responsibilities.
 Instead of spending hours working on patching, backups, and security monitoring, your IT team can turn their attention to strategic projects that will ultimately drive your business forward.
 Let your IT team become an innovative piece of your business structure by removing the weight of general tasks.
 You’ll be able to see the difference and reap managed services benefits in the process.

 Making Your Decision on Managed Services

-If you’re asking whether a Managed Services Provider would be worth the investment for your business, it’s essential to weigh the pros and cons of each IT model and compare them to the priorities of your business.
+If you find yourself asking whether a managed services provider would be worth the investment for your business, it is important to compare the pros and cons of each IT model with your business needs.